brevzin/cpp_proposals/2996_reflection/reflection.md

   r == ^^int & true;     // error: ^^ applies to the type-id "int&"
   r == (^^int) && true;  // OK
-  r == ^^int &&&& true;  // error: 'int &&&&' is not a valid type ^^X < xv;              // error: reflect-expression whose terminal name is a
+  r == ^^int &&&& true;  // error: 'int &&&&' is not a valid type ^^X < xv;              // error: reflect-expression that represents a template
-                         // template-name is followed by <
+                         // is followed by <
   (^^X) < xv;            // OK
   ^^X<true> < xv;        // OK
 }